Skip to content

 We will be using Node.js to build and run JavaScript applications.
 The easiest way to get started is to go to the Node.js download page and download the LTS version of Node.js for your laptop.
 This will allow you to use the node command to run JavaScript programs from the command line, and use the node package manager npm to download dependencies for your project, install additional packages, run package scripts, and more.

-Open your new project in your IDE, and in the console run npm install to download the code for all of the dependencies needed to fully run the project.
-You can then run the code in development mode by invoking the dev script by running the command npm run dev.
 This will run your app in a special mode where any updates to your source code are immediately pushed to the browser via a special plugin that isn’t included in your code when you actually build it for production.

 Modern programming makes extensive use of strong typing - the ability to declare (or infer) at build time what type any given symbol refers to.
 Importantly, this allows your IDE to understand your code as you type, and give you suggestions for which methods to call, what value an argument should take, or inform you when you’ve used something incorrectly.
+VSCode and Zed both have “out of the box” integration with TypeScript to validate your code as you type, and provide suggestions based on the types of various symbols in your source code.

 Linting checks for issues that will not necessarily cause your code to crash or even run incorrectly, but nonetheless are very usually errors.
 Take for instance the no-dupe-else-if rule, which states that you can’t use the same conditional more than once in the same set of else-if statements.
 So while this code is correct JavaScript that can execute: